 Instructor Teaching Assistant

-Dr. Karina Benessaiah Peter Duker
+Dr. Karina Benessaiah Chloe Sondrup

-Email: kbenessa@uoguelph.ca TBD
+Email: kbenessa@uoguelph.ca csondrup@uoguelph.ca

-Office Location & Hours TBD
+Office Location & Hours TBD or by appointment

 TBD or by appointment

 Land acknowledgement

 The university of Guelph, and our classroom, resides on treaty land and territory of the Mississaugas of the Credit.
 This is the home of many past, present and future First Nations, Inuit and Metis people.
 The Dish with One Spoon is an agreement between Hodinöhsö:ni', Anishinaabeg and their allied nations to live peaceably on the lands throughout what is now known as the Great Lakes Region.
 The circle at the centre is a dish with a beaver's tail, indicating that they will have one dish and what belongs to one will be shared among all.
 This land acknowledgement is a recognition of collective responsibility to hold governments and colonial forces to account, to seek redress and healing for injustice.
 Learn more here.